Tons of Rock: History

 The first iteration of the festival was held at Fredriksten Fortress in Halden in 2014, featuring hard rock and heavy metal.
-In 2017, the festival was awarded the title "Festival of the Year" by the news paper Halden Arbeiderblad.
-After five years of hosting the festival in Halden, the festival was moved to Ekebergsletta in 2019.
+In 2017, the festival was awarded the title "Festival of the Year" by the Norwegian Concert Organizers Association.

-The Norwegian humor rock band Black Debbath released a song dedicated to the festival on their 2018 album "Norsk Barsk Metal".
+The Norwegian humor rock band Black Debbath, who have participated in every single edition of the festival, released a song dedicated to the festival on their 2018 album "Norsk Barsk Metal".